alphagov/smart-answers/doc/arch/adr-001-removing-smartdown.md

 ## Decision

+We will make Ruby Smart Answers as simple and accessible as possible, on the assumption that we'll have a high turnover of people working on it.

+We will standardise on Ruby Smart Answers to optimise for maintenance and Business As Usual throughput.

 We will take some of the learnings from Smartdown and use them to improve the Ruby Smart Answers.

 We will use ERB templates instead of [PhraseLists][phraselist-commit] to bring Ruby Smart Answer outcomes closer to Smartdown outcomes.